Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 ## Why you should know this or industry application (optional) (5 min)

 Concurrency gives us many benefits when it comes to solving performance issues.
-Today we'll learn about two well-known problems we can encounter if we are not being careful with our apps.
+Today we'll learn about the most well-known problems we can encounter if we are not being careful with our apps.

 ## Learning Objectives (5 min)